stain/ro-crate-paper/manuscript.md

 As such the specification [RO-Crate 1.1](https://w3id.org/ro/crate/1.1) [@doi:10.5281/zenodo.4541002] can be seen as an opinionated and example-driven guide to writing schema.org metadata as JSON-LD, which leaves it open for implementers to add additional metadata using other schema.org types and properties, or even additional Linked Data vocabularies/ontologies or their own ad-hoc terms.

 This does not mean that RO-Crate has not got constraints, crucially the specification is quite strict on the style of the flattened JSON-LD to facilitate lightweight developer consumption and generation of the RO-Crate Metadata file without the need for RDF libraries.
-In addition, work has now begun to formalize different _profiles_ of RO-Crates, e.g. that submission to a workflow repository would expect an RO-Crate with at least one workflow with a declared license and workflow language.
+In addition, work has now begun to formalize different _profiles_ of RO-Crates, e.g. that submission to a workflow repository would expect an RO-Crate with at least one workflow with a declared license and workflow language, or how to meet the (emerging requirements) of [FAIR Digital Objects](https://fairdo.org/).
 These optional profiles are planned to build on a combination of JSON Schemas and RDF shapes, but again these will primarily provide developers with guidance and suggestions rather than strict validation.

 ### Checking Simplicity